stekycz/restful-api-testing/chapters/04-details-about-api-blueprint-and-dredd.md

 + Response 200 (application/xml)
 ```

 It is possible to specify a lot of own error responses, response content type dependency on accept header and many other features API specific.
 Each request or response supports specification of three parts.
 The first part is reserved for headers (e.g. HTTP headers) which can be defined as simple key value list.
-Second part is indended for body of the message.
+Second part is indented for the body of the message.
 You can use it as plain text field or specify a structured body as JSON, XML or other format is used in the API.
-The last part is called schema and you can specify there a JSON schema[[5](../README.md/#JSONSchema)] for body of the message.
+The last part is called schema and you can specify a JSON schema[[5](../README.md/#JSONSchema)] for body of the message there.
 The schema is used in Dredd and I will describe it more later in this chapter.

 Full example of all mentioned possibilities follows.